yiannishatzopoulos/2dChangematrixresolution/README.md

 # 2dChangematrixresolution
-Change (upscale / downscale) 2d matrix resolution -
+Change (upscale / downscale) 2d matrix Gis data resolution - a small java implementation utility to resample a 2d matrix into a higher or lower resolution.
-a small java implementation utility to resample a 2d matrix into a higher or lower resolution.
+Originally designed for resampling geographic information matrices.
+Top left point is (start_lng, start_lat) Orig_step the gps delta for each cell, and new_step the revised gps delta either at higher or lower value than the orig_step.
+The implementation uses a quite fast interpolation routine.

-How to use
+How to use - check the following example

  public static void main(String[] args) {
         // TODO code application logic here